-Prediction markets put the probability at 28%: Will there be between 14 and 16 earthquakes of magnitude 7.0 or higher worldwide in 2026.
-Currently, markets see this as unlikely (28% YES).
-Switch between CA and NY editions here.
+Prediction markets put the probability at 35%: Will there be between 14 and 16 earthquakes of magnitude 7.0 or higher worldwide in 2026.
+Currently, markets are divided (35% YES, 65% NO).
+A moderately strong, 5.1-magnitude earthquake struck in the North Pacific Ocean on Wednesday, according to the United States Geological Survey.

-Polymarket prices this at 28c YES with $181K in volume.
+Polymarket prices this at 34c YES with $186K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.